JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

   - converts:   cs20_stat.txt  -> cs20_stat.nc

 Note Jenny Graham already processed the CS3X data so we can use that file directly instead.
+N.B: After a chat with Enda, he suggests to use the one of Jenny, which seems to be more accurate.
+The notes to replicate
+     The one of Jenny are in https://www-twiki/Main/JenniferGrahamAMM15Grid#LAT_adjustment (accessible only for MO people).
+     (Diego Bruciaferri 16-02-2023)

 Once we have both netcdf files as can read them in and combine them together on the AMM15 grid.
 This is done with: